whitneyburton/portfolios/students/1511/nate_venn/nate_venn.md

 * Joined lunch roulette groups
 * Participated in Turing outings
 * Participated it Improv on Tuesday afternoon
-* Paired on screenhero with Chad Ellison numerous time during winter break
+* Paired on screenhero with Chad Ellison numerous times during winter break
+* hung monitor screens in the back of classroom A

 ### Review